I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 │ ├── ProjectA_Regular_2025-02-10.gdoc

-In the monitored folder, all Docs are placed flat without subfolders.
+No subfolders are created in the monitored folder; all Docs are placed flat.
 The subfolders in the output folder are automatically created by GAS based on ROUTING_RULES.

 Implementation